 Result: Adds glitz to your project in a minimum of one coat.
 Note that this shows up great on dark surfaces.

-It’s hard to explain how beautiful it is until you see it with your own eyes, and run your hand along it.
+It’s hard to explain this formula is until you see it with your own eyes, and run your hand along it.
 I think it’s an amazing finish for furniture, especially a vintage item that you want to protect.

 Result: VERY flat (no shine) and soft to the touch.
 No brushstrokes.

-Mod Podge Dimensional Magic: Traditional resins give you a hard, varnish finish but are toxic and require mixing – not Dimensional Magic!
+Traditional resins give you a hard, varnish finish but are toxic and require mixing – not Dimensional Magic!
 This product adds an epoxy-like finish to jewelry and paper crafts and dries clear.
 You can layer Dimensional Magic on top of itself (let it dry between layers).
-This formula comes in Clear, Gold Glitter and Silver Glitter.
+This formula comes in Clear and Glitter (if you can find it).

 It takes some practice to use this formula, but once you get the hang of it, there are no limits to what you can transfer!
 See 30 Mod Podge photo transfer crafts here (most of them use this medium).